zees-dev/robot-challenge/a-restful/README.md

 ### Frontend

-A lightweight browser based frontend is server at [http://localhost:8000/](http://localhost:8000/) which allows one to visually interact with the robot server APIs.
+A minimal browser based frontend/client is served at [http://localhost:8000/](http://localhost:8000/) which allows one to visually interact with the robot server APIs.

+- This has been included the demonstrate API functionality
+- The frontend also implements a POC of the challenge (realtime robot notifications)  to demonstrate high level design viability of robot notifications.

 **Note:** This is an implementation of the challenge